HC grants bail to former Maha home minister Anil Deshmukh in ED case | Law-Order

 - India

-The Bombay High Court on Tuesday granted bail to former Maharashtra home minister Anil Deshmukh in an alleged money laundering case.
+The Bombay High Court on Tuesday granted bail to former Maharashtra home minister Anil Deshmukh in a money laundering case registered by the Enforcement Directorate (ED).

+The court, however, stayed the order till October 13 to enable the ED to file an appeal against bail.

+Two components of credits in the account of a trust controlled by the Deshmukh family, flagged by the ED, were not ''proceeds of crime,'' the court noted in the order.
+The Nationalist Congress Party leader who was arrested on November 2, 2021, is also facing a corruption case registered by the Central Bureau of Investigation (CBI).

-The ill-gotten money was channelled to Nagpur-based Shri Sai Shikshan Sansthan, an educational trust controlled by his family, it alleged.
+The money was channelled to Nagpur-based Shri Sai Shikshan Sansthan, an educational trust controlled by the Deshmukh family, it alleged.

+But the high court noted in the order on Tuesday that two components of credits in the trust's account were not ''proceeds of crime''. ''The third component (of credit) depends on the statement of Sachin Waze which after discussion this court has held that it falls in favour of the applicant (Deshmukh),'' the court said.

+He was giving Deshmukh the benefit of a proviso of section 45 of the Prevention of Money Laundering Act, the judge added.
+As per this provision, a court can grant bail if an accused is a woman, or sick.
+The high court instructed that Deshmukh shall not tamper with evidence when released.
+He shall attend the trial on every date and surrender his passport, it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)